-6.2.1.1 16 Priority Levels + CBR The CN8236 supports 16 scheduling priorities (the PRI field in the SEG VCC table entry), in addition to the optional CBR service category, with 15 being the highest priority, down to 0 being the lowest priority.
-CBR channels are assigned a priority which is in effect higher than the 16 scheduling priorities discussed here.
+6.2.1.1 16 Priority The RS8234 supports 16 scheduling priorities (the "PRI" field in the SEG VCC Levels + CBR Table entry), in addition to the optional CBR service category, with "15" being the highest priority, down to "0" being the lowest priority.
+CBR channels are assigned a priority which is in effect higher than the 16 scheduling priorities dis- cussed here.
 From one to 16 of these scheduling priorities can be assigned to VBR and ABR service classes.
 The others are shared UBR priorities.
 The VBR/ABR priorities must be contiguous within the 16 scheduling priorities, and thus accessible by an offset pointer.
-The host sets the offset of the VBR/ABR priorities in the VBR_OFFSET field of SEG_CTRL or SCH_CTRL.
-6.2.1.2 VCC Priority The host assigns the priority of all VCCs, except CBR VCCs, by setting the PRI connection setup and should not be changed dynamically.
+The host sets the offset of the VBR/ABR pri- orities in the VBR_OFFSET field of SEG_CTRL or SCH_CTRL. .2.1.2 VCC Priority The host assigns the priority of all VCCs, except CBR VCCs, by setting the PRI